- Kimberly Barber - Adjunct Professor of Theology and Scripture

 An award-winning filmmaker, Nathan Scoggins' list of credits include The Least of These, released in 2011 by Universal and starring Isaiah Washington (Grey's Anatomy) and screen legend Robert Loggia (Big, Independence Day), as well as the upcoming TV movie The Perfect Summer, starring Eric Roberts.
 He won the Doritos Crash the Super Bowl contest in 2012 and 2013 with "Sling Baby" and "Fashionista Daddy."
 In addition, two of his award-winning short films were released by Lionsgate on DVD in 2008.
 He has written and developed projects for many companies in Hollywood.

 Nathan holds a BA in English and Film from Wesleyan University.

-Professor of Gaming & Animation
+Adjunct Professor of 2D Animation